 Warren Buffett's Approach to Investing

 Warren Buffett, also known as the Oracle from Omaha, is arguably the greatest investor of all time.
-Buffett is the CEO and largest shareholder of Berkshire Hathaway, who has amassed an astonishing US$482.9 billion in personal wealth making him the third wealthiest person in the world.
-Therefore, it comes as no surprise why his philosophy to investing is so popular.
+Warren Buffett is the CEO and largest shareholder of Berkshire Hathaway who has amassed an astonishing net wealth of US$88.9 billion, making him the fourth wealthiest person in the world as of December 2019.
+Therefore, it comes as no surprise why his approach to investing has become so popular.

 So how does Warren Buffet invest and why is he so successful?
-What follows are 8 principles that Buffett implements in his approach to investing.
-In discussing these principles, I will also provide my perspective on why I believe some of these may not be relevant in today's environment.
+What follows are eight investing principles that Buffett implements in his approach to identifying and investing in companies.
+In discussing these principles, I will also provide my perspective on why I believe some of these may or may not be as relevant when trading in today's environment.

 1. Long term value investing

 Warren Buffett's strategy is based on long term value investing passed down from his mentor Benjamin Graham.
 According to Benjamin Graham, long term value investing involves purchasing stocks at prices below their intrinsic value and then holding on to them until their price reflects the real value of a company.

 Therefore, according to Buffett, the secret to getting better returns is to buy a stock and forget about it, which is referred to in the financial services industry as the buy and hold mentality.
 In his view, constantly buying and selling stocks will erode a significant percentage of your investment returns in the form of commissions and taxes.

 But I would challenge Buffett on this way of thinking, particularly given that the cost of buying and selling stocks these days is pretty much insignificant in comparison to the amount of capital loss you will sustain by buying and holding onto falling stocks.
 In fact, the mentality of buy and hold does not allow you to compound your returns by buying low and selling high.